The Recruitment Rules govern what actions are allowed and not allowed by

 Exemptions to the below rules may be sought by e-mailing the ASA Executive Board at firstname.lastname@example.org.
 If you email us at least two weeks in advance of when you need a decision (and let us know the deadline), we will promise to have a response in time.
 We always encourage you to email us with questions, but may not be able to respond on a shorter time scale.
 If you anticipate having a large number of questions or wish more rapid turn-around, please request a liaison to work with you closely, and we will try to provide one.

 Starting at CPW, new students may only be contacted if they have previously provided their contact information (such as at the CPW Activities Midway) or if they initiate contact with a group.
-(These rules are subsumed by the stricter Moratorium rules three weeks prior to the Midway.
-See below.)
+These rules are no longer effect once "Summer" ends, which is three weeks before the Orientation Midway.

 - Monetary fine